harshmeel/harshmeel.github.io/_pages/about.md

 🏎️ Apart from academia, I have been involved in Formula Student, Film-making, and going on adventures.
 I love to travel with my mirrorless camera to capture shots and make cinematic travel diaries.

-🪴 I am from a town called Jhunjhunu, situated near Jaipur, Rajasthan, India, and I live in Mumbai, India.
+🪴 I am from a town called Jhunjhunu, situated near Jaipur, Rajasthan, India, and I live in Ithaca, United States.